Most people recover fully in 3 months after experiencing whiplash. During your recovery, medical treatments can help manage the symptoms.

 - ringing in the ears (tinnitus)

 - inability to sleep well

-According to the Mayo Clinic, most mild to moderate cases of whiplash can be treated at home using over-the-counter drugs, ice, and other remedies (Mayo, 2012).
-However, you should seek medical help if you experience the following symptoms:
+Most mild to moderate cases of whiplash can be treated at home using over-the-counter (OTC) pain medication, ice, and other remedies.

-- pain or stiffness in the neck that goes away and then returns
+- pain or stiffness in the neck that goes away and then comes back

 - severe neck pain